beingabhi007/beingabhi007/README.md

-### Hi there 👋
+### Hi 🙋‍
+### I'm 20 years old Self-taught Full-satck developer from the India.
-🔭 I’m currently working on MERN Stack.
+### 🔭 I’m currently working on MERN Stack , in my past projects i have dealed with Html, CSS, React, Twitter Bootstrap, PHP, Firebase, mySqlDB , MongoDB etc.

 <!--
 **beingabhi007/beingabhi007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.